ibm-bluemix-mobile-services/jsonstore-ios/README.md

 ```

 > Note that `sqlite3` library is a static library and it cannot be used in conjuction with dynamic frameworks.
 This means you will not be able to use the `use_frameworks!` Cocoapods flag.

+## Security

+For more information about how to enable security please visit the following [blog](https://mobilefirstplatform.ibmcloud.com/blog/2016/04/01/using-security-in-jsonstore/).

 ## Usage